MIA : Soliloquy Of A Dream

 It’s important to note that South Beach with it’s tropical weather and storied history as a playground for the rich, is perhaps the only place in the whole United States where an event of this magnitude could be realized over Memorial Day Weekend.
 Also important is the fact that South Beach was once the seat of a billion dollar drug industry, which flooded America’s inner cities with tons of cocaine, devastating families while simultaneously creating instant wealth for many in these minority communities.
 The trauma that was inflicted on these neighborhoods, fueled by addiction and violence led to a drug culture where vanity and materialism have been paramount.
 In no other culture is this more reflected than in hip-hop, with the music video being the vehicle used to promote the flamboyant, aspirational lifestyle.

 Over the four-day weekend, South Beach is transformed into a frenzied atmosphere where the drama of hip-hop is played out on the city’s streets as hundreds of police stand on high alert.
-Local youth from Miami’s surrounding ghettos cruise the avenues in their candy painted cars blasting the latest rap, while thousands of college students, aspiring rappers, entrepreneurs flaunt the latest fashion, exotic cars and other wares, navigating the streets in constant pursuit of the next connection.
+Local youth from Miami’s surrounding ghettos cruise the avenues in their candy painted cars blasting the latest rap, while thousands of college students, aspiring rappers, and entrepreneurs flaunt the latest fashion, exotic cars and other wares, navigating the streets in constant pursuit of the next connection.